boyugou/boyugou.github.io/index.md

 ## Education

+- The Ohio State Univeristy, US
-- M.S. in Computer Science and Engineering, The Ohio State Univeristy, US
+  - M.S. in Computer Science and Engineering,
   - 2023.08 - Present

+- ShanghaiTech University, China
-- B.Eng of Computer Science and Technology, ShanghaiTech University, China
+  - B.Eng in Computer Science and Technology
   - 2019.08-2023.06

 ## Teaching